How to Cook Egusi Soup (Step-by-Step Nigerian Recipe)

 Step 7: Taste and Adjust

-Let it simmer for a few more minutes, then turn off the heat.
+Simmer for another 2–3 minutes, then turn off heat.

-• Use a mix of proteins for better taste (especiallysmoked meat(Goat, Ram Or beef)smoked chicken, and panla)
+- Use a mix of proteins for richer taste

 Common Mistakes to Avoid